 A CLOSER LOOK AT THE PHILADELPHIA BALLOT

 ► Who’s on the ballot?
-You’re probably aware of the 2020 presidential election, but that’s not the only issue on the ballot this year.
-A fair & balanced government must be reinforced with progressive & compassionate candidates at every level of our democracy, and it’s therefore vital that you know exactly who & what is on your ballot.
+The May 18th election is a primary election which will narrow down the candidates ahead of the upcoming November 2nd, 2021 general election.
+This means registered voters will be voting along party lines, and due to the unfortunate constraints of our two party system, only registered party members will be able to vote in the May 18th primary.
+You may know the big ticket races, but figuring out exactly who & what is on your ballot can be confusing.
 For a full rundown of this year’s ticket, check out The Philadelphia Citizen’s Voter Guide, which features an explanation of every political position on the ballot, information about each candidate, summaries of candidates’ platforms, campaign links, and a lists of political endorsements.^

-► Who’s on *your* ballot?
-For a personalized preview of your individual ballot, you can use one of several ballot building tools, including Committee of Seventy’s non-partisan BYOBallot & The Philadelphia Inquirer’s What’s On Your Ballot.
-These tools will need your address in order to properly populate your ballot, but they do not save your information without your permission.
+► What’s on *your* ballot?
+For a personalized preview of your individual ballot, you can use one of several ballot building tools, including Committee of Seventy’s non-partisan BYOBallot.
+Tools like this one will need your address in order to properly populate your ballot, but they do not save your information without your permission.
 You can review candidates, save candidates to your digital ballot, and download or email a copy of your digital ballot to yourself.^ Note: These online tools are not a substitute for voting.
 Make sure you actually vote.

-There will also be a fourth question on the ballot:
+There will also be a fourth and fifth question on the ballot:

-These questions, as well as the issues they aim to address, are incredibly complex & nuanced.
-For more information, as well as voting recommendations, you can refer to voting resources published by Reclaim Philadelphia, a local organization that aims to restore political power to the people; The Philadelphia Inquirer’s Editorial Board, a group of journalists who work separately from the newsroom to debate matters of public interest; BillyPenn’s “Procrastinator’s guide to the 2020 election in Philadelphia,” featuring in-depth articles about each ballot question; and Ballotpedia, a digital encyclopedia of American politics & elections, with individual entries for each question: Question 1, Question 2, Question 3, & Question 4.
+For more information, as well as voting recommendations, you can refer to non-partisan outlets such as Committee of Seventy’s BYOBallot, The Philadelphia Citizen’s Voter Guide, & Ballotopedia.
+Voting resources have also been made available via Reclaim Philadelphia, a local organization that aims to restore political power to the people; The Philadelphia Inquirer’s 2021 Endorsement Guide, vetted by the Inquirer’s Editorial Board who work separately from the newsroom to debate matters of public interest; BillyPenn’s “Procrastinator’s guide to the 2021 election in Philadelphia“; & the 2nd Ward Democrats (182nd District & 175th District).

 ► Remember: As a Pennsylvania voter, you have a plethora of rights & responsibilities.
 It is absolutely within your rights to bring notes, written materials, or a cell phone into the voting booth, and that includes a voting plan or list of candidates you plan to vote for.
 You can also Google candidates and issues inside the voting booth, but it’s much better to be fully informed before stepping into your polling location, especially this year due to COVID-19.